ianfixes/nmea_plus/README.md

 > AAM, ALM, APA, APB, BOD, BWC, BWR, BWW, DBK, DBS, DBT, DCN, DPT, DTM, FSI, GBS, GGA, GLC, GLL, GNS, GRS, GSA, GST, GSV, GTD, GXA, HDG, HDM, HDT, HFB, HSC, ITS, LCD, MSK, MSS, MTW, MWV, OLN, OSD, R00, RMA, RMB, RMC, ROT, RPM, RSA, RSD, RTE, SFI, STN, TDS, TFI, TPC, TPR, TPT, TRF, TTM, VBW, VDR, VHW, VLW, VPW, VTG, VWR, WCV, WNC, WPL, XDR, XTE, XTR, ZDA, ZFO, ZTG

-Additionally, AIS message type definitions were implemented from the unofficial spec found here: http://catb.org/gpsd/AIVDM.html

-> Currently AIVDM messages types 1, 2, 3, 4, 5, 8, 9, 12, 14, 18, 19, 20, 21, 24, and 27 are implemented.

-Support for proprietary messages is also possible.
+Support for proprietary NMEA messages is also possible.
 PASHR is included as proof-of-concept.

+### AIS

+AIS message type definitions were implemented from the unofficial spec found here: http://catb.org/gpsd/AIVDM.html

+Currently, the following AIVDM message types are supported:

+> 1, 2, 3, 4, 5, 8, 9, 12, 14, 18, 19, 20, 21, 24, 27
+> Type 8 subtypes for DAC/FID: 1/31, 366/56, 366/57

 ## Disclaimer

 This module was written from information scraped together on the web, not from testing on actual devices.
-Please don't entrust your life or the safety of your ship to this code without doing your own rigorous testing.
+A lack of test cases -- especially for more obscure message types -- is a barrier to completeness.
+Please don't entrust your life or the safety of a ship to this code without doing your own rigorous testing.

 ## Author